beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 ### Pending workers

 A common issue when spawning workers is not having enough resources available to start the workers.
-Worker pods which cannot be started will be stuck in the "Pending" phase and will wait until resources become available.
+Worker _Pods_ which cannot be started will be stuck in the "Pending" phase and will wait until resources become available.
 Since it is not known how long a worker may be stuck in the "Pending" phase the [`K8sClusterManager`](@ref) includes the `pending_timeout` keyword which specifies how long you are willing to wait for pending workers.
 Once this